chalk board with back to school anxiety written on it

 • Listen actively: Focus on what your child is saying without interrupting.
 Use body language, such as nodding and maintaining eye contact, to show you are fully engaged in the conversation.

-• Validate their feelings: Acknowledge and validate your child’s emotions, even if you don’t fully understand them.
-Statements like “It’s okay to feel this way” can help them feel heard and supported.
+• Validate their feelings: Acknowledge and validate your teen’s emotions, even if you don’t fully understand them.
+Statements like “it’s okay to feel this way” can help them feel heard and supported.

-• Be patient: Give your child time to open up.
+• Be patient: Give your teen time to open up.
 They might need time to process their thoughts and feelings before they’re ready to share.

 Related: Breaking the Silence: How to Talk to Your Teen About Mental Health